KxSystems/docs/docs/ref/sv.md

 ---
+title: sv
+description: sv is a q keyword that performs a variety of functions under the general scheme of scalar (atom) from vector – join strings or filepath elements; decode a vector to an atom.
+author: Stephen Taylor
 keywords: atom, decode, kdb+, keyword, q, scalar, sv, vector
 ---
 <div style="float: right">
 <i class="fas fa-wrench fa-5x"></i>
 </div>

 # `sv`